Lava streams from Indonesia's Mount Merapi in new eruption

 Lava streams from Indonesia’s Mount Merapi in new eruptionNew

 YOGYAKARTA, Indonesia (AP) — Indonesia’s most active volcano has erupted with its biggest lava flow in months on the densely populated island of Java.
 The eruption sent a river of lava and searing gas flowing more than 2 miles down Mount Merapi and rumbling could be heard miles away.
 Hot ash blew nearly 2,000 feet into the sky and fell on several towns.
-Evacuation orders have long been in place for the communities nearest the volcano, and no casualties were reported.
-Indonesian officials say the lava dome below Merapi’s southwest rim partially collapsed Monday morning, sending pyroclastic flows down the flank at least twice.
+Evacuation orders have long been in place for communities nearest the volcano, and no casualties were reported.
+The lava dome below Merapi’s southwest rim partially collapsed in a morning eruption, and pyroclastic flows blasted down the volcano’s flank several times.
 The volcano is near Yogyakarta, an ancient city of several hundred thousand people in a large metro area.